Raftacon/frontline-challenge/README.md

 # frontline-challenge
-My Frontline challenge automation solution: a small utility for parsing out strings with nested parentheses in a given format.
+My Frontline Education challenge automation solution: a small utility for parsing out strings with nested parentheses in a given format.

 # Requirements
 * Using Python 2.7.